pual/couchbase-mobile-portal/md-docs/ready/guides/sync-gateway/bucket-shadowing.md

 ## Availability

 Bucket shadowing was added on Jan 9 2014 (commit 70f92fd).
 It is _not_ available in beta 2.
-Until a newer release is available you'll need to check out and build the Gateway yourself.

 ## Configuration